jayshaffer/react-ability/README.md

     </AbilityProvider>
 ```

-Then in any children you can control how you want components to be rendered
+Then in any children you can control how you want components to be rendered.

 ```javascript
     import React from 'react'
     import AbilityControl from 'react-ability'